About Us

 Andi started as a student at The Crossing in 2016.
 She has fulfilled many roles in the organization since then, including student intern, The Crossing student organization president, building resident, building manager, and now most recently, the building administrator.
 Reach out to Andi for any questions pertaining to the building, events, space rentals, and logistics.

-You can reach Andi by stopping by her office room #219 on the second floor of The Crossing, by e-mail at office@crossingministries.org, or by phone at (608) 257-1039 extension 102.
+You can reach Andi by stopping by her office room #219 on the second floor of The Crossing, by e-mail at office@crossingministries.org, or by call/text at (608) 257-1039

 • Imran Khan - Justice Advocacy Coordinator for Food Justice